karmab/kcli/README.rst

     kcli plan --get kcli plan -g github.com/karmab/kcli/plans -p karmab_plans

-The url can also be in: - an arbitary url ( github api is not used in this case) - raw github format to retrieve a single file - a github linkk
+The url can also be in: - an arbitary url ( github api is not used in this case) - raw github format to retrieve a single file - a github link

 Disk parameters
 ---------------